-Jessie’s interest in traditional healing arts began in 1996 with Reiki training.
-Since then and has studied several bodywork modalities and accrued over 3000-hours of formal training.
+Jessie’s interest in traditional healing arts began in 1996 with her first Reiki training.
+Since then she has studied several bodywork modalities and accrued over 3000-hours of formal training.
 She holds two diplomas of Acupressure from the Canadian Acupressure College in Shiatsu and Jin Shin Do, as well as certifications in SEA Bodywork and Traditional Thai Massage.
 Her experience with various approaches gives her the ability to tailor each session, providing both therapeutic benefits and deep relaxation.
 She spends several months each year in Chiang Mai, Thailand as an assistant instructor for SEA Bodywork.
 She also teaches Self-Myofascial Release as a Lanna Roller Ambassador.
 Jessie has been practicing professionally since 2002 in Canada, Thailand, Sri Lanka, Indonesia and Hong Kong.

 Highly Trained Staff